"Old Money" Aesthetic: 22 Ralph Lauren Inspired Living Rooms That Scream Quiet Luxury

 22. Brass and Leather Hardware

-Creating a Ralph Lauren-inspired living room isn't about buying the most expensive furniture; it's about curating a mood.
-It's the interplay between the rugged and the refined, the history and the present.
+Creating a Ralph Lauren-inspired living room isn't about buying the most expensive furniture or replicating a showroom catalog page by page; it is about curating a mood.
+It is the interplay between the rugged and the refined, the history and the present.